If you are unfamiliar with home care or hospice services, you probably have a lot of questions.

 Hospice is comfort care for those facing life-limiting illness.
 The goal of hospice is to manage symptoms and provide comfort while helping the patient to live each day with quality and dignity.
 Care is provided by a team of hospice professionals: Physicians, Nurses, Social Workers, Chaplains, Health Aides and Volunteers.
 The hospice team works together to meet physical, social and spiritual needs.

-Hospice supports those with a life-limiting illness who are no longer benefitting from curative treatment.
+Hospice supports those with a life-limiting illness who no longer benefit from curative treatment.
 Each person’s situation is unique.
 A common myth about hospice is that a person is close to death when hospice starts.
 The philosophy of hospice is to live life to the fullest and with dignity.
 Starting services earlier allows for more help and care that benefits both the patient and the family.

 Hospice care can be provided wherever you call home: Family/patient home, nursing home, assisted living community, hospital or in-patient hospice unit.
 The hospice team provides an assessment in the home environment and determines what resources are needed.